siemendes/ia-projects/README.md

 * Training of generative chatbot-type models for software developers

-* Ce projet utilise Apache Spark pour identifier les connexions directes ou indirectes entre individus dans un grand réseau de données.
+* Apache Spark to identify direct or indirect connections between individuals in a large data network.

 Coming soon